trychlos/pwix-editor/README.md

 - `te-initialized`

     Triggered on the `teEditor` element when the editor has been initialized (in `TE_MODE_PREVIEW` or `TE_MODE_EDITION` modes).

+- `te-switch-on`
+- `te-switch-off`

+    Triggered on the `teSwitch` component when the switch state changes.
+The message advertises of the new state of the switch.

 #### Action messages